lewagon/dotfiles/04-Front-End/03-Bootstrap/Optional-02-Accessibility/README.md

 ![Semantics](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/semantics.svg?sanitize=true)

-Those two websites look similar, but what makes them different?
-The first one relies on CSS to structure the content.
+Those two websites look similar, but are in fact very different.
+The first one relies on CSS to organize the page's display.
 The second one relies on the natural roles of the HTML elements.
-Is the final result the same? **No, because assistive technologies are not able to describe the first one properly**.
+Is the final result the same? **No, because assistive technologies are not able to describe the first one accurately**.

 Behind the scenes, assistive technologies rely on code to render the page, much like browsers do.
 But it needs an overlay of **semantic** information to be able to name and describe the elements to the user.
 For example, to perform intelligible audio descriptions of `<a>` tags:

 ![Audio](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/audio.png)

 Tools can do a lot beyond reading, they extend navigation functionalities.
-VoiceOver builds summaries of major elements with a direct access, here a list of headings:
+VoiceOver builds summaries of major elements with a direct access, here, a list of headings:

 ![VoiceOver](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/voiceover.png)